jeanhaley32/mkdserve/readme.md

 🚧 **Work in Progress** 🚧

 # MkdServe (MarkDown Serve)
 very simple single page HTTP server.
 Converts MarkDown (.md) files to HTML.
-Serves jpeg, gifs, and pngs from `/image/` subdirectory, accessive via `/image/` subdomain.
+Serves jpeg, gifs, and pngs from `/image/` subdirectory, addressable via `/image/` subdomain.

 ## Why?
 I am interested in setting up a personal web page, I don't need anything fancy at the moment, and would like for it to just be an easily modifiable